-There is no strict definition of domestic violence but it may include controlling behaviour which results in the victim changing their own behaviour to try and avoid any of the following, mental, emotional, physical and sexual abuse and threats of violence.
+There is no strict definition of domestic abuse but it may include controlling behaviour which results in the victim changing their own behaviour to try and avoid mental, emotional, physical and sexual abuse and threats of violence.
 The behaviour can be directed towards an adult or a child.

 A relevant child in these cases is one:

-- · who lives with you - who may reasonably be expected to live with you - any other child the court considers relevant to take into account
+- who lives with you - who may reasonably be expected to live with you - any other child the court considers relevant to take into account

-In each case, it may be possible to apply for an injunction and/or to report the matter to the police.
-Where there is ongoing violence, or a fear of further violence, the police should be involved for your immediate protection and the protection of any children.
+In each case, it may be possible to apply for an injunction and/or to report the matter to the police for your immediate protection and the protection of any children.